valkyriweb/itslue.co.za/src/posts/void.md

 Love I will still.

-The butterfly, flies still and swift through the rain, I won't stop dancing.
+The butterfly, flies still, swiftly through the rain, I won't stop dancing.

 I'm all over the place, but soon I will arrive where I need to be.